Daughters of Industry – community Pop Up Shop

 Milk and Moon

 Katy Lockey spends a lot of time advising and supporting women with breastfeeding.
 From the many conferences she’s attended, she noticed the need for a special line in badges.
-Always one to love a badge, she started getting creative, and selling them online if not at conferences.
+Always one to love a badge, she started getting creative, and selling them online under Milk and Moon, when not at conferences.
 There came a clear need though, to join forces with others, even if it was just to not be lonely working by herself.

 Like so many initiatives among the creative people living in Folkestone, tea and coffee meetings have been key to this community group.
-Katy, a powerful force of initiative, also leads the Take Up Space festival, where the Daughters Of Industry are appearing.
-She also runs the Folkestone Women’s Forum.
+Katy, a powerful force of initiative, also leads the Folkestone Women’s Forum.

 Next to join the band of Kates was Katy’s (Milk and Moon) best friend Katy Stevens who had always made the most amazing crocheted items.
 Katy started making her own yarn, and like the other two Kates, was facing a business that was expanding and needing more places to sell.
 The coffee stops turned into breakfast meetings.
 Shared experience of working online and selling on Esty and the realisation that ‘what have we done?’ could turn into ‘what could we do?’
 These business breakfasts were good at sharing knowledge, but then someone, probably called Kate or Katy suggested doing a pop up shop.